particle-iot/docs/src/content/webhooks.md

 The example data logging code!
 ---

-Here's the fun part, hook anything up to your core!
+Here's the fun part, hook anything up to your device!
 A motion sensor, temperature sensor, a switch, anything that generates some data that you're interested in tracking over time.
 You can also leave the pins floating and measure the floating pin too!
 Our example code will assume you have something interesting happening on A0.
 This firmware waits 10 seconds, reads pin A0, and then publishes the value to your webhook.

 ```cpp
 #define publish_delay 10000